grimlucis/rpg-hack/08-tables/03-mutations.md

 302  | Retract.
 You can return to your normal form for 1d6 minutes per day.
 303  | Flipper Feet. -2 Movement on land, +2 Movement in water.
 304  | Enormous Head.
 Your head swells to twice its usual size.
 305  | Mind Split.
 You start hearing voices.
 The voices are you, or part of you.
-Second thoughts are good. +1d6 Int.
+Second thoughts are good. +1d6 TAL.
 306  | Second Mouth.
 Inside the first one.
 Repeats what you say with a very slight delay.
 307  | Glass Flesh.
 Blue-white and brittle.
 Any fall damage you take is doubled.
-308  | Mental Regression. -4 to Intelligence.
+308  | Mental Regression. -4 to Talent.
 Cannot read, write, or cast spells.
 309  | Mindless.
-Intelligence becomes 1.
+Talent becomes 1.
 You obey any stern, simple order.
 Maybe time for a new character?
 310  | Pinecone Skull.
 Your head fold and ripples into a layered, complex shape.
 311  | Insect Love.
 All insects instinctively want to be your friend.
 People are immune.
 312  | Patterned Skin.
 Spotted.
 313  | Huge.
 You grow, unevenly.
 Gain 1d6 Strength, Strength, and HP.
-Lose 1d6 Intelligence.
+Lose 1d6 Talent.
 314  | Owl Eyes.
 Large but very deep set.
 315  | Mutable.
 If you have sex with someone, randomly allocate mutations between participants.
 316  | Unstable.
 On death, body flails and runs around mindlessly for 10 minutes.
 317  | People-Eater.
 Can only eat people for rations.
 318  | Mirrored Hands.
 They swap sides.
 319  | Tentacle Arm.
 One arm only.
 Works as normal, but slimy and flexible.
 320  | Synthesia.
 Your senses are confused and miswired.
-You taste colours, etc. -1d6 Wisdom.
+You taste colours, etc. -1d6 Willpower.
 321  | Manic.
 Choose a repetitive activity (knitting, screaming, etc.) Replaces sleep.
 Still takes 4hrs.
 322  | Head Rotation.
 Flips upside-down on your head.
 323  | Centipede.
 Your legs fuse and then grow 10x1d10 little legs.
 You move and climb normally.